SuosSovanrith/Chatbot_with_Langchain/README.md

     ```
     pip install -r requirements.txt

-3. vCreate a .env file in the project root using the sample:
+3. Create a .env file in the project root using the sample:
     ```
     cp .env.example .env

-4. Fill in the .env file with your API key and other configurations:
+4. Fill in the .env file with your API key:
     ```
     OPENAI_API_KEY=your_openai_api_key

-5. Start the backend server in termal:
+5. Start the backend server in terminal:
     ```
     cd api
     uvicorn main:fapi --reload

 **Note:** fapi is the name of the FastApi varable declared in main.py.
-It is usually named app, but that depend on you
+It is usually named app, but that depends on you

 6. Launch the Streamlit frontend in terminal:
     ```